Choosing Bathroom Taps for a Freestanding Bath

 Specially made with a freestanding bath in mind, these freestanding bath taps stand on their own.
 Because the tap isn’t attached to anything, bar the floor, there’s a lot of flexibility in where you can place it, like the bath itself.
 However, the problem is that you’re still going to have to extend the plumbing work to fit into the tap if you want it somewhere different than the plumbing already serves.

-Extending the plumbing obviously costs more, and when you pair that with the fact that these taps are usually a lot more expensive than your average tap you may end up spending the same or more than the bath itself.
+Extending the plumbing obviously costs more, and when you pair that with the fact that these bath taps are usually a lot more expensive than your average tap you may end up spending the same or more than the bath itself.
 Still, if you can afford to go for this option you’ll end up with a stunning-looking tap that compliments an already magnificent bath.

 Deck mounted bath taps